-Androgenic alopecia caused by combination of variety of facters.
-Out of these genetic and hormonal factors are major culprits.
+Androgenic alopecia is caused by a combination of a variety of factors.
+Out of these genetic and hormonal factors are the significant culprits.

-There are many receptors present on our every body cells, for simplicity consider receptors as doorway or agent on cells through which our body chemical enzymes or hormones do their work.
+There are many receptors present on our everybody cells; for simplicity, consider receptors as doorway or agent on cells through which chemical enzymes or hormones of our body do their work.

-We have one hormone called DHT (DIHYDRO TESTOSTERONE).
-This is one of sex hormone present in our body.
-It also works on many cells through this receptors .
-There are many receptors are present over hair cells too.
-Out of these 5alfa 1 and 5alfa 2 are two important receptors.
+We have one hormone called DHT (DIHYDRO TESTOSTERONE), and this is one of the sex hormones present in our body.
+It also works on many cells through these receptors.
+There are many receptors present over hair cells too.
+Out of this 5-alfa 1, and 5-alfa 2 are two important receptors.

-After puberty when DHT starts acting on these receptors then in males who are genetically predisposed or vulnerable starts producing hairs which are progressively smaller in diameter, shorter in length and lighter in colour until eventually the follicles shrink completely and stop producing hair.
+After puberty, when DHT starts acting on these receptors, in males who are genetically predisposed or vulnerable starts producing hairs which are progressively smaller in diameter, shorter in length, and lighter in color until eventually the follicles shrink completely and stop producing hair.

 Is male pattern hair loss hereditary?